0:00 – Introduction to Godstrike

-Godstrike is the bullet-hell, twin stick shooter from The Overpowered Team, and Freedom Games.
+Godstrike is the bullet-hell, twin-stick shooter from The Overpowered Team and Freedom Games.
 The player will face off against evil deities in order to lead the protagonist through the story and weed out the corruption that has poisoned the world.

 1:10 – See the gameplay!

 Talaal, the player-controlled hero, can be augmented with a huge variety of spells and passives.
-Abilities that create weapons that will automatically attack the boss the player is fighting, abilities that augment your natural shooting ability, ones that will defend the player and destroy projectiles.
+Abilities that create weapons that will automatically attack the boss the player is fighting, abilities that augment your natural shooting ability, and ones that will defend the player and destroy projectiles.
 The sheer level of combinations that are possible between the abilities to choose from, combined with the passives to choose from, is mindbogglingly huge.

 2:02 – First impressions

 These are our impressions of the masked-god-driven story that is Godstrike.
 Our experience with the game is based on the PC, Steam version, played with a control pad.
 As such, if you’re playing the Switch version, or playing via Steam with a keyboard and mouse, your experience might be different from ours.